PrathamX595/Text-to-Speech/readme.md

     python tts.py
     ```
 3. The script will generate an `talking.mp3` file and play it automatically.
-4. we can most definitely make the script so that it accepts input from user
+4. we can most definitely make the script so that it accepts input from user.

 ## Files